 Note For best performance, MS-SPRings should have one LAN connection for every ten nodes in the MS-SPRing.

 In two-fiber MS-SPRings, each fiber is divided into working and protect bandwidths.
-For example, in an STM-16 MS-SPRing (Figure 11-1), VC4s 1 to 8 carry the working traffic, and VC4s 9 to 16 are reserved for protection.
+For example, in an STM-16 MS-SPRing, VC4s 1 to 8 carry the working traffic, and VC4s 9 to 16 are reserved for protection (Figure 8-2).
 Working traffic (VC4s 1 to 8) travels in one direction on one fiber and in the opposite direction on the second fiber.
-The Cisco Transport Controller (CTC) circuit routing routines calculate the "shortest path" for circuits based on many factors, including user requirements, traffic patterns, and distance.
-For example, in Figure 11-1, circuits going from Node 0 to Node 1 typically travel on Fiber 1, unless that fiber is full, in which case circuits are routed on Fiber 2 through Node 3 and Node 2.
-Traffic from Node 0 to Node 2 (or Node 1 to Node 3), can be routed on either fiber, depending on circuit provisioning requirements and traffic loads.
+Cisco Transport Controller (CTC) circuit routing routines calculate the shortest path for circuits based on many factors, including user requirements, traffic patterns, and distance.
+For example, in Figure 8-2, circuits going from Node 0 to Node 1 will typically travel on Fiber 1, unless that fiber is full, in which case circuits will be routed to Fiber 2 through Node 3 and Node 2.
+Traffic from Node 0 to Node 2 (or Node 1 to Node 3) can be routed on either fiber, depending on circuit provisioning requirements and traffic loads.

 The SDH K1, K2, and K3 bytes carry the information that governs MS-SPRing protection switches.
 Each MS-SPRing node monitors the K bytes to determine when to switch the SDH signal to an alternate physical path.
 The K bytes communicate failure conditions and actions taken between nodes in the ring.